Museum At Home

 Many of you shared the ways that you say "hi" in these days of social distancing.
 Thank you for sharing your creativity, humor and love in your posts!

 The Makeshop Show

-A long time ago in a galaxy far, far away, we created The Makeshop Show for online content - videos, blog posts, contests and interviews.
-We used the show to introduce our (then) new MAKESHOP exhibit and making activities to our audience, and show off some really cool projects.
+A long time ago in a galaxy far, far away, we created The Makeshop Show to introduce our (then) new MAKESHOP exhibit and making activities to our audience.
+We created online content for the show to show off some really cool projects and makers through videos, blog posts, contests and interviews.
 Please enjoy these throwback videos from 2011 - 2014 - because creative DIY projects never go out of style!